6

 Module php8.1 already enabled

-15) Open the site at http://test.
-If something doesn't work, we check the log files.
+15) Open the website at http://test.
+If something doesn't work, check the logs

 su -